1993 Delhi Legislative Assembly election

-Legislative Assembly elections were held in Delhi in November 6 1993.
+Legislative Assembly elections were held in Delhi on the 6 November 1993.
 The result was a victory for the Bhartiya Janata Party, which won 49 of the 70 seats in the Assembly.

 State Reorganization

 First Legislative Assembly elections in Delhi were held in 1952.
 But under States Reorganisation Act, 1956, Delhi was made a Union Territory under the direct administration of the President of India and the Delhi Legislative Assembly was abolished simultaneously.
 So the next legislative assembly elections in Delhi were held in 1993, when Union Territory of Delhi was formally declared as National Capital Territory of Delhi by the Sixty-ninth Amendment to the Indian constitution.